Dandruff: Root Causes and Support Strategies

 According to a 2019 study published in the Journal of Investigative Dermatology, an inflammatory diet may contribute to dandruff (9).
 Following an anti-inflammatory nutrition plant with anti-inflammatory, antioxidant-rich, and nutrient-dense whole foods may help to reduce your symptoms.

-Remove inflammatory, including refined sugar, starchy food, gluten, refined oils, deep-fried foods, additives, artificial ingredients, conventional dairy, junk food, and highly processed food.
+Remove inflammatories, including refined sugar, starchy food, gluten, refined oils, deep-fried foods, additives, artificial ingredients, conventional dairy, junk food, and highly processed food.
 Decrease exposure to pesticides, herbicides, hormones, and other toxins by choosing organic foods whenever possible.
 Instead, choose a nutrient-dense nutrition plan rich in anti-inflammatory foods, including greens, vegetables, sprouts, herbs, spices, low-glycemic index fruits, fermented food, mushrooms, grass-fed beef, pasture-raised poultry and butter, wild-caught fish and seafood, and wild game.

 Eat plenty of healthy fats, such as good fats, such as avocados, coconut oil, grass-fed ghee or butter, olives, and extra virgin olive oil to support the regulation of oil production.
 Eat plenty of foods rich in anti-inflammatory omega-3 fatty acids, including wild-caught fish, flaxseeds, chia seeds, and hemp seeds.

-Add anti-inflammatory herbs and medicinal foods, such as ginger, turmeric, cinnamon, chili, cayenne, and black pepper, rosemary, cloves, and raw honey to your diet.
+Add anti-inflammatory herbs and medicinal foods, such as ginger, turmeric, cinnamon, chili, cayenne, black pepper, rosemary, cloves, and raw honey to your diet.
 Consume plenty of foods that are rich in antioxidants, including blueberries, strawberries, raspberries, blackberries, kale, artichokes, raw cacao, cilantro, pecans, and walnuts.
 You can learn more about an anti-inflammatory diet to support your skin health here.

 chronic pain, Chronic Pain: Root Causes and Natural Support Strategies